Algoryx/AGXUnity-deprecated/Doc/tutorial1/tutorial1.md

 ##Creating a box##
 You can enable the debug rendering so that you can see the AgX Dynamics representation of objects.

-**Note:** There is currently a bug which means that the debug rendering (red) of each object will be visible even if the debug rendering component is removed.
-You need to create a new AgX object to get rid of it.
-This will be fixed.

 ![](DebugRenderer.png)

-First create a Unity 3D box: to be:
+First create a Unity 3D cube which will be the *visual representation*:

 ![](CreateBox1.png)